cdbuzzell/TeamsRequests/README.md

 ![Flow: get template](Images/Flow-6-Template.png)

-12. Add a new step using the `HTTP [HTTP]` action (notice the space in between Bearer and the access token in the Headers)
+12. Add a new step using the `HTTP [HTTP]` action (notice the space in between Bearer and the access token in the Headers).
+Here we go, let's create the team.
+The Teams clone operation has some idiosyncracies, so I suggest you check out Laura Kokkarinen's blog series on configuring tabs and cloning to understand this better: https://laurakokkarinen.com/cloning-teams-and-configuring-tabs-via-microsoft-graph-cloning-a-team/

 Method: Post